btn0s/strella/docs/PRD.md

 - Preview updates instantly reflect all structural, logic, and data changes.
 - Strella encourages expressive experimentation without sacrificing engineering rigor.

+### Local-First Real-time Collaboration

+- The primary source of truth resides on the user's local machine, ensuring offline functionality.
+- Changes are synchronized in real-time with collaborators when online using Conflict-free Replicated Data Types (CRDTs).
+- Users retain control over their project files.

-Together, these principles establish Strella as a new kind of visual environment—one where structure, behavior, and state are unified.
+Together, these principles establish Strella as a new kind of visual environment—one where structure, behavior, and state are unified and collaborative.

 ---

 ## Project and Component Structure

-A Strella project is a single-page React application powered by Strella’s runtime and editor environment.
+A Strella project is a single-page React application powered by Strella's runtime and editor environment.
 Projects are made up of one or more components.

 Each component is a self-contained unit that defines: